-The Independent Living Program at the United Methodist Children’s Home both empowers and emotionally supports older adolescents to help them make the transition from foster care to independence.
+The Independent Living Program at The United Methodist Children’s Home both empowers and emotionally supports older adolescents to help them make the transition from foster care to independence.
 The Independent Living Program is perfect for youth who are responsible, goal-oriented, self-motivated and determined to be successful.
 We develop a sense of pride in our youth as they grow into adulthood by teaching them the skills they need to live successful lives.

-- teach youth to maintain skills of daily living
+- Teach youth to maintain skills of daily living

-- support and guide youth in obtaining educational, vocational and employment opportunities
+- Support and guide youth in obtaining educational, vocational and employment opportunities

-- assist youth in obtaining medical services and securing mental health services as needed
+- Assist youth in obtaining medical services and securing mental health services as needed

-We are proud to say our Independent Living Program was the #1 program in the state of Georgia at the end of 2012 – receiving the highest scores by state regulators of any similar program!
+The Children’s Home Independent Living Program was the #1 program in the state of Georgia at the end of 2012 – receiving the highest scores by state regulators of any similar program!